-The William D. Ford Federal Direct Loan Program - Atlantis University was selected by the United States Department of Education to participate in the Federal Direct Student Loan Program as one of its initial

-104 institutions.
-Direct Loans are low-interest loans and the lender/servicer is the US Department of Education (the Department).
+The William D. Ford Federal Direct Loan Program - Atlantis University was selected by the United States Department of Education to participate in the Federal Direct Student Loan Program as one of its initial 104 institutions.
+Direct Loans are low-interest loans and the lender/servicer is the US Department of

+Education (the Department).

 Subsidized Direct Loan - are loans for undergraduate students with financial need.
 Repayment begins 6 months after a student graduates or is no longer enrolled at least half time.
 The interest rate on Federal Direct Subsidized loans for undergraduate students, first disbursed on or after July 1, 2021 and before July 1, 2022 is 3.73%.
-If a student qualifies, the maximum amount of a Subsidized Stafford Loan is \$3,500 for first-year students, \$4,500 for second-year students and \$5,500 for third-year and fourth-year students.
+If a student qualifies, the maximum amount of a Subsidized Stafford Loan is \$3,500 for first-year students, \$4,500 for second-year students and \$5,500 for third-year and fourth- year students.

 Unsubsidized Direct Loans - are loans for both undergraduate and graduate students that are not based on financial need.
 Interest is charged during in-school, deferment, and grace periods.
 The interest rate on Federal Direct Unsubsidized loans for undergraduate students first disbursed on or after July 1, 2021 and before July 1, 2022 is 3.73%. and the interest rate for graduate/professional students is 5.28%.

+The interest rate on Federal Direct Unsubsidized loans for undergraduate students first disbursed on or after July 1, 2022 and before July 1, 2023 is 4.54%. and the interest rate for graduate/professional students is 6.54%.

 You are charged interest on this loan from the time the loan is disbursed until it is paid in full.
 If the interest is allowed to accumulate, the interest will be added to the principal amount of the loan and increase the amount to be repaid.
-If a student qualifies, the maximum amount of an Unsubsidized Stafford Loan is \$6,000 for first and second year students, \$7,000 for third and fourth year students, \$20,500 for graduate students.
+If a student qualifies, the maximum amount of an Unsubsidized Stafford Loan is \$6,500 for first- and second-year students, \$7,500 for third- and fourth-year students, \$20,500 for graduate students.
 Award amounts are dependent upon a student's dependency status on the Free Application for Federal Student Aid.

 Federal Direct PLUS Loan - are low interest loans available to parents of dependent undergraduate students and graduate and professional students.
 It is an affordable, low-interest loan designed to help students and parents pay for a college education.
 The Direct Plus Loan is an unsubsidized loan, meaning that interest accrues while the student is enrolled at least half-time and during deferment periods.
 A mandatory credit check is completed as eligibility for this loan depends upon the borrower's credit worthiness.
 Repayment of principal and interest begins 60 days after the loan is disbursed.

-The interest rate on Federal Direct PLUS loans first disbursed on or after July 1, 2021 and before July 1, 2022 is 6.28%.
+The interest rate on Federal Direct PLUS loans first disbursed on or after July 1, 2022 and before July 1, 2023 is 7.54%.